Speech-Language Pathology

 Speech-Language Pathology Course Descriptions

-This is an in-house or off-campus practicum assignment for students in year one of the Master’s program.
-The student will receive hands-on clinical experience in the remediation of communication disorders in persons with a variety of speech, language, and hearing disorders.
-This practicum is intended to supplement what students are learning in the academic coursework and will be accomplished under the supervision of a faculty member, clinical supervisor, or a licensed speech-language pathologist who holds the certificate of clinical competence from the American Speech-Language-Hearing Association.
-Every effort will be made to provide the student with an ethnically diverse client population.
+This is an in-house or off-campus practicum assignment for students in the first year of study.
+The student will receive hands-on clinical experience in the assessment and remediation of communication disorders in persons with stuttering, language/literacy, and/or autism.
+This practicum is intended to supplement what students learn in academic coursework and will be accomplished under the supervision of a faculty member, clinical supervisor, or a licensed speech-language pathologist who holds the certificate of clinical competence from the American Speech-Language-Hearing Association.

-This is an in-house or off-campus practicum assignment for students in year one of the Master’s program.
-The student will receive hands-on clinical experience in the remediation of communication disorders in persons with a variety of speech, language, and hearing disorders.
-This practicum is intended to supplement what students are learning in the academic coursework and will be accomplished under the supervision of a faculty member, clinical supervisor, or a licensed speech-language pathologist who holds the certificate of clinical competence from the American Speech-Language-Hearing Association.
-Every effort will be made to provide the student with an ethnically diverse client population.
+This is an off-campus or study abroad practicum assignment for students in their first year of study who want a clinical focus on clients from a variety of linguistic backgrounds.
+The student will receive hands-on clinical experience in the assessment and remediation of communication disorders in persons from multilingual and non-English speaking populations.
+This practicum is intended to supplement what students learn in academic coursework and will be accomplished under the supervision of a faculty member, a bilingual clinical supervisor, or a licensed speech-language pathologist who holds the certificate of clinical competence from the American Speech-Language-Hearing Association.

 Theory, assessment, and treatment of a variety of voice disorders are examined.
 These disorders can result from disease, lesions, neurological impairment, or behaviors that are detrimental to good vocal hygiene.
 Voice and resonance disorders also may exist in persons with craniofacial anomalies and/or velopharyngeal insufficiency, as well as in persons who have undergone laryngectomies due to cancer.
 This course is designed to expose students to current theory and practice in the prevention, assessment, differential diagnosis, and management of vocal and resonance disorders in children and adults.
-Research studies examining evidence-based practice, care of the professional voice, gender affirmation therapies, and prevention of voice disorders will also be discussed.

 Definitions, characteristics, classifications, epidemiology, pathophysiology, etiologies, differential diagnosis of aphasia and cognitive-linguistic disorders associated with aphasia, traumatic brain injury, Alzheimer’s disease, and other dementias.
 Formal and informal assessment tools and intervention strategies will be presented.